Arsenal (Belgian band)

 Arsenal is an electronic music band consisting of Belgian musicians Hendrik Willemyns and John Roan.
-Since the issue of their debut single Release" in 1999, Arsenal have published six albums, collaborating with a wide range of international singers and musicians including Mike Ladd, Shawn Smith, John Garcia, Grant Hart, and Johnny Whitney.
+Since the issue of their debut single Release" in 1999, Arsenal have published nine albums, collaborating with a wide range of international singers and musicians including Mike Ladd, Shawn Smith, John Garcia, Grant Hart, and Johnny Whitney.
 Whilst rooted in electronic dance music, Arsenal have incorporated numerous other genres of music into their albums, from African and Latin American rhythms to pop, hip hop, and indie rock.

 History

 Taking their name from a World War II weapons depository located next to their studio in Brussels, Belgium, Hendrik Willemyns and John Roan started out with their debut EP Release issued in 1999 on the Antwerp-based Wally's Groove World label and subsequently licensed by the Ibiza label Café del Mar for their Chill-Out House compilation.

 Arsenal's follow-up single, "A Volta", was the first of several collaborations with the Brazilian-born singer Mario Vitalino Dos Santos.
 "A Volta" was subsequently used in the final episode of the American HBO series Six Feet Under.

 Arsenal's debut album Oyebo Soul was released in 2003 on the Belgian independent label Wha?
 Roots, and Kriztal Entertainment in the United States.

 Despite its eclectic nature, Oyebo Soul was well received by critics around the world, and described as "focused and unpredictable at the same time" by AllMusic.
 Within two years, approximately 10,000 copies were sold on the Belgian market.
 Meanwhile, Oyebo Soul was also released in The Netherlands, Japan, Spain, Portugal, and USA, where they were playlisted on KCRW, KUCR, and others.

 Following Oyebo Soul, Arsenal signed to Belgian independent labels Playout! & PIAS for the release of their second album Outsides in 2005.
 It featured a cast of vocal collaborators from around the world including Aaron Perrino from the Boston band The Sheila Divine, Puerto Rican singer Gabriel Rios, Italo-Belgian singer Domenico Vaccaro, Brazilian Mario Vitalino dos Santos, and Chinese rapper Chi Zang.
 To accompany the album, Arsenal made a DVD, documenting the background of some of their collaborators.
 The album was shot on location in Boston and Buffalo, United States, Puerto Rico, and Salvador, Brazil.